ehtasham89/singup-signin-nest-react/README.md

 # User Auth Service with React UI

 This project is a full-stack authentication service built using Node.js, React.js, JWT, MongoDB, and Prisma.
 It includes both backend services and a frontend UI, all containerized using Docker.
+For backend e2e test: npm run test:e2e

 ## Stack